railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_warehouses.rst

    :scale: 75
    :align: center

-   *List of minimum stock rules*
+   *List of Minimum Stock Rules*

-.. tip:: Conflict resolution
+.. tip:: Conflict Resolution

-   You may find that draft production or procurement orders do not happen correctly.
+   You may find draft production or procurement orders to be created although they should not exist.
    That can happen if the system is badly configured (for example if you have forgotten to set the supplier on a product).

    To check this, look at the list of procurements in the exception state in the menu :menuselection:`Warehouse --> Schedulers --> Procurement Exceptions`.
-More detail on handling these exceptions is given in :ref:`ch-mnf`.
+More details about processing these exceptions is given in :ref:`ch-mnf`.

-It is important to underline that the rule is based on virtual quantities and not just on real quantities.
-It then takes account of the calculation of orders and receipts to come.
+We underline that the rule is based on *virtual* quantities and not just on real quantities.
+It takes into account the calculation of orders and receipts to come.

 Take the following example: